FirstBank

-What if we could combine the old and trusted features of the FirstBank mobile app with new and trending features, while ensuring that the core experience of the app is not disrupted for existing users?
+What if we could combine FirstBank's mobile app's old and trusted features with new and trending features while ensuring that the app's core experience is not disrupted for existing users?

 In 2015, tapping a button to carry out transactions on your FirstBank account from the comfort of your current location felt amazing.
-By the start of 2019, the app was starting to show its age.
+However, by the start of 2019, the app was starting to show its age.
 The user interface was outdated, and the app was slow and difficult to use.

-In order to address these problems, I undertook an ambitious project to redesign the FirstMobile app.
-The goal of the redesign was to create a modern, user-friendly app that would be easy to use and navigate.
+To address these issues, I undertook an ambitious project to redesign the FirstMobile app.
+The goal was to create a modern, user-friendly app that would be easy to use and navigate.

 ***To avoid any future lawsuit, all information in this case study is my own and does not necessarily reflect the views of FirstBank.